 Many studies have reported that people who eat more whole grains, including barley, have a lower risk of heart attack and stroke.
 A regular intake of whole grains may also guard against type 2 diabetes.

-Whole grains also play an important role in weight management.
-A Harvard Medical School study that followed more than 70,000 women for 12 years found that women who consumed the most whole grains consistently weighed less and were half as likely to become obese over the study period.
-Fibre-rich whole grains like barley stay in the stomach longer and are digested more slowly than processed and refined grains, which help prolong the feeling of fullness.
+Whole grains can also play an important role in weight management.
+Fibre-rich whole grains are digested more slowly than processed and refined grains, which help prolong the feeling of fullness.

 Canada's Food Guide recommends that at least half of your grain choices be whole grain.
 A Food Guide serving of cooked barley is ½ cup (125 ml).

-(Note: Nutrient databases do not list whole grain or hulled barley; keep in mind hulled barely will have more nutrients and fibre; One cup of cooked hulled barely has 8 g of protein, 10 g of fibre and 81 mg of blood-sugar-regulating magnesium (adults need 400 mg daily).
+(Note: Nutrient databases do not list whole grain or hulled barley; keep in mind hulled barely has more nutrients and fibre; One cup of cooked hulled barely has 8 g of protein, 10 g of fibre and 81 mg of blood-sugar-regulating magnesium (adults need 400 mg daily).

 Source: Canadian Nutrient File, 2007b